viralsolanki/Challenge-1/sample_psd/README.md

 ### Requirements

-To use this Theme no additional software or plugins are needed we just need a latest version of WordPress in working condition.
+To use this Theme, No additional software or plugins are needed we just need a latest version of WordPress in working condition.

 ## Description